Teradata/product-help/ServerMgmt/Release-14.05/Settings/Add-Remote-Access-Device-en.md

-### Add Remote Access Device
+### Add Remote Device

-At Model, use the default device name if possible.
+At Model, use the default device name, if possible.
 Otherwise, make sure the name starts with the SiteID and describes the connection endpoint or device model.